adzialocha/osc-js/README.md

 ## Installation and Usage

-Recommended installation via npm: `npm install osc-js --save` or yarn `yarn add osc-js`.
+Recommended installation via npm: `npm install osc-js --save` or `yarn add osc-js`.

 Import the library `const OSC = require('osc-js')` or add the script `lib/osc.js` or `lib/osc.min.js` (minified version) for usage in a browser.

 ## Plugins

 osc-js offers a plugin architecture for extending it's networking capabilities.
-The library comes already with four built-in plugins.
-This is propably all you will ever need for your OSC applications:
+The library comes with four built-in plugins.
+This is propably all you need for an OSC application:

 - `WebsocketClientPlugin` (default)
 - `WebsocketServerPlugin`